Deploying Gel to Google Cloud

 kubectl get serviceNAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) gel LoadBalancer <ip> <ip> 5656:30841/TCP

-Copy and paste the EXTERNAL-IP associated with the service named
+Copy the EXTERNAL-IP associated with the gel service and construct

 $